Registered Nurse RN

 Nursing Interventions for Respiratory Acidosis

-• Administer oxygen
+• administer oxygen

 • encourage coughing and deep breathing

-• may need respiratory treatment (asthma)
+• may need respiratory treatment like bronchodilators

 • hold respiratory depression drugs (know the category of drugs used opiods, sedatives etc)